Pervez Musharraf: Relations with India

-In 2004, Musharraf began a series of talks with India to resolve the Kashmir dispute.
-In 2004 a cease-fire was agreed upon along the Line of Control.
-Many troops still patrol the border.
+In 2004, Musharraf began a series of talks with India to resolve the Kashmir dispute on the sidelines of the 12th SAARC summit in Islamabad.
+That same year, the two sides agreed to a ceasefire along the Line of Control.

 Relations with Saudi Arabia

 In 2006, King Abdullah of Saudi Arabia visited Pakistan for the first time as King.
 Musharraf honoured King Abdullah with the Nishan-e-Pakistan.
 Musharraf received the King Abdul-Aziz Medallion in 2007.